 Later that night he laid in bed and wondered what she was doing anxious to return in hopes of seeing her again.

-Salina LaRue was a loner by definition and lived a life of solitude; her only escape was her passion for writing and her lust for collecting swords, daggers and strange and unique weapons of war.
+Salina LaRue was a loner by definition and lived a life of solitude; her only escape was her passion for writing and her lust for collecting swords, daggers, and strange and unique weapons of war.
 Which just happen to be one of the only things she had in common with her father and grandfather.
 They too were serious collectors and weapons were the only subject they could even maintain an actual conversation about.
 Any other methods of communication between them usually ended in arguments which then turned into violence.
 Her father’s main method of parenting and punishment was to ignore her altogether.
 Her grandfather, on the other hand, favored more of a hands-on approach.
 His beatings became like second nature to Salina, the more she tried to fight back the worse it would get.
 Even from a young age, she knew it was better to just let him hit her he would tire out soon enough.

 Fighting back would only fuel his fire and the alcohol did enough of that already.
 Seeing her grandfather Martin sober was a rare sight that not many could say they had seen especially since he had closed LaRue automotive after her grandmother Helena had passed away when Salina was six followed closely by Salina’s mother Celeste.
 Soon after Salina and her father moved from the small mountain town of Brightwood to Portland.
 Salina’s mother had died in a car accident due to drunk driving after that it just seemed too painful to stay.
-Leaving Salina to return to her grandfather’s cabin ever single summer thereafter.
+Leaving Salina to return to her grandfather’s cabin every single summer thereafter.
 Her father Samuel had taken a job in sales for an automotive company and traveled leaving Salina with a nanny until she was twelve after that she was left alone.
 Raised a tomboy Salina was treated like a boy that’s when her father wasn’t completely ignoring her, as she grew and went through puberty, he distanced himself even more.

 Like his father violence was one of the only forms of communication he knew, that and ignoring her of course.
-He would leave his work schedule on her door so she would know if she was on it or not and how long he would be away for, leaving her money for food, etc. The only time her father spoke to her was when he was scolding her for one thing or another.
-At the age of seventeen, her grandfather died of a heart attack while in the process of beating her.
+He would leave his work schedule on her door so she would know if she was on it or not and how long he would be away, leaving her money for food, etc. The only time her father spoke to her was when he was scolding her for one thing or another.
+At the age of seventeen, her grandfather died of a heart attack while beating her.
 Two months later her father also died of a heart attack while in the heat of passion with some woman Salina had never heard of let alone met yet seemed to know her father better than she did.
 During her college years at Washington, State Salina wrote an advice column on “Tailoring your sex life to fit your needs as well as your lovers.”

 The column was printed in the local college newspaper, not that she was an expert, but her readers seemed to like her advice and her column proved to be an exciting read and it proved to be her inspiration while getting her bachelor’s degree in Journalism.
 After graduating she moved back to Portland and bought a classic Victorian home with her inheritance, it was rather large so after a year she had it renovated and rented out the downstairs leaving her a two-bedroom apartment upstairs with a winding staircase as her entrance on the side of the house.
-For the first five years after college, Salina spent most of her time doing freelance work for several popular woman magazines, not her dream job but it paid the bills and put some experience under her belt and padding on her resume.
+For the first five years after college, Salina spent most of her time doing freelance work for several popular women’s magazines, not her dream job but it paid the bills and put some experience under her belt and padding on her resume.

 Having always wanted to be a novelist Salina took off to Ireland for a year and wrote Red Obsession, a dark romance filled with seduction and suspense, a publisher’s wet dream.
 Within months of its release, Salina had gained a large fan base, her popularity grew even more as she traveled the United States doing a book tour involving book readings and signings.

-While on the road she met many men, nothing serious just one-night stands and that fit Salina just fine.
+While on the road she met many men, nothing serious just one-night stands, and that fit Salina just fine.
 At twenty-eight the last thing she wanted or needed was a relationship, hell sometimes you just need to get laid.
 After three longs months on the road, she returned home to Portland and started her second book Shadow Lover.
 A young and vivacious woman in her late twenties Salina kept to herself, she wasn’t married, nor did she have or want any children.
 Her solitude was lonely at times, there were times she would watch families walking by her house and she would wish she had a man to love her and to truly know her.

 Every man that she had been with throughout the years thought her to be black-hearted and unable to open up to them, too dark and too cold.
 And after reading any of her work they worried she was what she wrote about and that scared them and she couldn’t deny it because it did come out of her head so maybe they were right, maybe what they said was true.